-Our services are designed to be secure, reliable, and expandable.
-Our software is a combination of proprietary and commercially-available software and operating systems.
-This combination of software supports acquisition and conversion of content, hosting and management of that content, publication of our web sites, downloads of courseware, registration, tracking of users, and reporting of information for both internal and external use.
-We designed our services to allow each component to be independently scaled by adding commercially-available hardware and a combination of commercially-available and proprietary software components.
+Our services are designed to be reliable, secure, and scalable.
+Our software is a combination of proprietary and commercially available software and operating systems.
+Our software supports hosting and management of content, publication of our web sites, execution of courseware, registration and tracking of users, collection, sampling, and analysis of survey data, and reporting of information for both internal and external use.
+We designed the platforms that provide our services to allow each component to be independently scaled by adding commercially available hardware and a combination of commercially available and proprietary software components.

-Our network infrastructure, web sites, and servers that deliver most of our services are hosted by third party providers.
-Our primary data center and hosting facility is in Chicago, while a second data center and hosting facility is located in Nashville (with a separate vendor).
-Our second hosting facility has been utilized to support product and platform testing by customers, but we continue to work to configure this location as a backup facility.
-Both providers maintain our equipment in a secure environment, including multiple redundancies in power sources and network connections.
-Our providers' hosting centers are connected to the Internet through multiple, redundant high-speed fiber optic circuits.
-Our survey products are hosted on servers located at our Franklin, Tennessee and Laurel, Maryland offices.
+Our software applications, servers, and network infrastructure that deliver the majority of our services are hosted by third party data center providers.
+Our primary data center is located at a tier four rated hosting facility in Chicago, Illinois, and our disaster recovery data center is hosted by a separate provider located in Nashville, Tennessee.
+Both of our providers maintain our equipment in secure, limited access environments, supported by redundant power, environmental conditioning, and network connectivity.
+Our providers' hosting centers are connected to the Internet through multiple, redundant, high-speed fiber optic circuits.
+The transactional systems supporting the data collection for our survey products are located in secure, limited access environments located at our Franklin, Tennessee and Laurel, Maryland offices, and feed our core business intelligence platforms supporting our survey products located at our primary hosting facility in Chicago.
 Company personnel monitor all servers, networks, and systems on a continuous basis.
-Together with our providers, we employ several levels of enterprise firewall systems to protect our databases, customer information, and courseware library.
-Backups of customer data are performed on a daily basis.
-Data is secured at a remote location on a weekly basis.
+Together with our providers, we employ several levels of enterprise firewall systems and data abstraction to protect our databases, customer information, and courseware library from unauthorized access.
+All of our production data located in our Chicago data center is backed up in real time to our disaster recovery data center.
+Monthly snap shots of our data are stored off site with a third party data storage provider.